 For a while now, it's felt like a matter of "when," not "if," a veteran performer would invite Carly Pearce to become the newest member of the Grand Ole Opry cast.
 Pearce has appeared on the Opry House stage in Nashville more than 80 times over the past six years, and her award-winning music connects with both old souls and pop-country aficionados.

-"When" ended up being June 17, 2021, and the established Opry star sharing the opportunity of a lifetime happened to be one of country music's all-time great singers, songwriters and performers: Dolly Parton.
+Pearce was invited to become a member of the Opry on June 17, 2021, and the established Opry star sharing the opportunity of a lifetime happened to be one of country music's all-time great singers, songwriters and performers: Dolly Parton.

 A video clip the Opry shared on social media on Tuesday (June 22) shows Pierce taking part in what she believed was an interview about her experiences performing at a young age at Parton's East Tennessee theme park, Dollywood.